zikula/core/src/docs/en/dev/conventions.md

 Dependency Management
 ---------------------

-Extensions are reponsible to provide/include their own dependencies or create companion modules/bundles to do so.
+Extensions are responsible to provide/include their own dependencies or create companion modules/bundles to do so.